 Heel pain in pregnancy can be a really hard condition.
 As women gain weight, feet changes and changes in the pelvis can really make foot problems an issue.
 Let’s talk about how to keep our feet healthy as we navigate pregnancy.

 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 Beyond the thousands of of patients I’ve seen and helped, I also suffered severe foot and heel pain during my own pregnancies.
-I’ll share how I fixed it through several things on my own.
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped thousands of moms get an epidural, and also got three of my own.
+I’d love to help you just where you’re at during your pregnancy.

 If you’re looking for more information on your pregnancy, join me in my Free Beginning Online Prenatal Class.
 We talk a lot about your third trimester and what to expect (and a lot of terminology your doctor might use):